 We all counter-steer without thinking about it, but some positive forward pressure on the inside bar will force the bike to turn quicker, which may make the difference between running wide into a wall or oncoming vehicle or getting home safely.

-On a straight road with no other traffic present, practise braking with bent arms.
+On a straight road with no other traffic present, practice braking with bent arms.

-On a straight road with no other traffic, practise braking hard at different speeds.
+On a straight road with no other traffic, practice braking hard at different speeds.